marklogic-community/grove-vue-template/README.md

 - `git submodule update --remote --rebase`

-Or append the name of a submodule in case you like to run it for just one.
+It will warn for conflicts with local changes.
+Append the name of a submodule in case you'd like to run it for just one of them.

-The template is still in development, so make sure to checkout dev branch in all modules:
-- `git submodule foreach --recursive git checkout development`

-Vue-ui requires a specific feature branch for the middle-tier as well:
-- `cd middle-tier`
-- `git checkout 131-search-filters`
-- `cd /..`

 ## Getting the ui started